MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/ziso.rst

 default
 -------

-This test performs a 90-second (3-time-step) run on 4 cores, including analysis but without frazil-ice formation.
+The :py:class:`compass.ocean.tests.ziso.default.Default` test performs a 90-second (3-time-step) run on 4 cores, including analysis but without frazil-ice formation.
 If a baseline is provided when calling :ref:`dev_compass_setup`, the test case ensures that the final values of ``temperature`` and ``layerThickness`` as well as a number of particle-related variables are identical to the baseline values, and also compares timers